Richard-Barrett/ITDataServicesInfra/Python/README.md

 If you are unable to use encryption that's fine, the code will still look and use the JSON file you specify with the directory.
 If you wat to use a specific module you must have a **`secrets.gpg`** file within each working directory for you to automate processes and procedures on integrated platforms.

-- **How to create secret**
+**How to create secret**
-- 1. Download and install GPG
+1. Download and install GPG
-- 2. Make a secrets.json file using the following template
+2. Make a secrets.json file using the following template
-- 3. Make a passwordless encryption key with gpg at 2048 or 4096 bit encryption
+3. Make a passwordless encryption key with gpg at 2048 or 4096 bit encryption
-- 4. Encrypt the secrets.json with a passwordless encryption key
+4. Encrypt the secrets.json with a passwordless encryption key
 - **`gpg --output secrets.json --encrypt secrets.json`**
-- 5. Remove the secrets.json file, if you are using encryption.
+5. Remove the secrets.json file, if you are using encryption.
+- **`rm secerets.json`**

 **NOTE SECRETS ARE EXPLICITLY IGNORED WITHIN THE REPO!!!**

 ## What are the Key Modules

 ## How is Security Managed